CS540-22/news/README.md

-# May 2, 4, 6, 9:
+# May 9:
+  -
+# May 6:
+  - GLOC
+  - Maestro Builder
+# May 4:
-  - Final project presentations
+  - TORIS
+# May 2:
+  - Terminal GUI

 # Apr 25, 27, 29:
   - Finalize projects